 Our success is highly dependent on our ability to attract and retain qualified scientific and management personnel.
-We are highly dependent on our management and scientific staff, including Dr. L. David Tomei, Dr. Samuil Umansky and Dr. Hovsep Melkonyan.
+We are highly dependent on our management and scientific staff, including Dr. V. Randy White, Dr. Samuil Umansky and Dr. Hovsep Melkonyan.
+Dr. White has been critical to the development of our business through his knowledge of the industry and his industry contacts.
 Drs.
 Umansky and Melkonyan have been critical to the development of our Tr-DNA technology.
 The loss of the services of any of Drs.
-Tomei, Umansky and Melkonyan could have a material adverse effect on our operations.
+White, Umansky and Melkonyan could have a material adverse effect on our operations.
 Although we have entered into employment arrangements or agreements with each of Drs.
-Tomei, Umansky and Melkonyan, any of them may terminate his employment arrangement with us at any time on short notice.
+White, Umansky and Melkonyan, any of them may terminate his employment arrangement with us at any time on short notice.
 Accordingly, there can be no assurance that these employees will remain associated with us.
 The efforts of these persons will be critical to us as we continue to develop our business and technology and as we attempt to transition from a development stage company to a company with commercialized products and services.
 If we were to lose one or more of these key employees, we may experience difficulties in competing effectively, developing our technology and implementing our business strategies.